containerum/containerum/README.md

 ## Contributing
 We welcome any help from the open source community.
-To submit your contributions, fork the project you want to contribute to (e.g. *permissions, auth, etc.*), commit changes and create a pull request.
+To submit your contributions, fork the project you want to contribute to (e.g. *permissions, auth, etc.*), commit changes and create a pull request to the develop branch.
 We will review the changes and include them to the project.
+Read more about contributing [in this document.](https://github.com/containerum/containerum/blob/master/CONTRIBUTING.md)

 ## Issues and Support
 Please submit any comments and report Containerum project bugs or issues in this repository.